selimunal/timeseries/README.md

 # timeseries

-This is my time series learning notes
+This is my time series notes